dustlang/crates.io/docs/CONTRIBUTING.md

 cargo test
 ```

-#### Using your local crates.io with cargo
+#### Using your local starships.in with cargo

-Once you have a local instance of crates.io running at http://localhost:4200 by
+Once you have a local instance of starships.in running at http://localhost:4200 by
 following the instructions in the "Working on the Backend" section, you can go
-to another Rust project and tell cargo to use your local crates.io instead of
+to another Rust project and tell cargo to use your local starships.in instead of
 production.

-##### Publishing a crate to your local crates.io
+##### Publishing a crate to your local starships.in

 In order to publish a crate, you need an API token.
 In order to get an API
 token, you need to be able to log in with GitHub OAuth.
 In order to be able to